 COVID-19 can be spread from person to person before symptoms develop.
 Wearing a face covering, along with social distancing, regular handwashing, and staying home when you are sick, can help prevent the spread of COVID-19.
 Learn the importance of wearing face coverings in public to slow the spread of COVID-19.

-The City of Nashua has issued Ordinance O-20-018 requiring face coverings in public settings where you are unable to maintain social distancing (a distance of six feet between yourself and others) effective Friday, May 22, and until further notice.
+The City of Nashua has issued Ordinance O-20-018 requiring the use of face coverings in public settings where you are unable to maintain social distancing (a distance of six feet between yourself and others) effective May 22, 2020 and until further notice.
 Exceptions include children under the age of 10 and those unable to wear a face covering due to a medical condition.

 Proper Use and Care